lesaujg/World-of-Warcraft/Interface/AddOns/GTFO/ReadMe.txt

 * Added Legion spells for The Broken Isles (world)
 * Added Legion spells for The Emerald Nightmare
 * Added Legion spells for Darkheart Thicket

+4.40.1
+* Fixed Legion spells for The Emerald Nightmare